Raytwo/ARCropolis/README.md

 **Warning:**
 * Character .numshexb files larger than the original currently cause a crash.
 This is being investigated.
-* Trails textures and some other textures such as the "lut" ones are not being replaced for now.
-This will be added soon.
 * Layout.arc files over the size limit cause crashes.
 This is being investigated.

 ### Installation